 Taylor Cheney takes culinary research pretty dang seriously.
 The Seattle chef has traveled all throughout the Middle East to study the nuance of Levantine cuisine, applying such knowledge to Arabic-style flatbread, or saj, wrapped around the likes of chicken with za’atar spices, labneh, and fermented hot pepper paste.
 Cheney had run Yalla as a popup with her right-hand woman, Pinar Ozhal, for years before eventually taking over when Tortas Condesa exited the space along East Olive Way.

-The super-size food stall at the base of Bellevue’s Soma Tower is technically three concepts in one: Kung Fu Tea, jianbing from a newer outfit called Eggy Pocket, and the brothy main attraction, Xiao Chi Jie.
-Here, an enormous cast-iron vessel yields a pan-fried soup dumpling known as sheng jian bao, a rowdy, textural variation of delicate Shanghainese xiao long bao.
+The super-size food stall at the base of Bellevue’s Soma Tower now ships its frozen creations up and down the west coast, but there's no beating a fresh batch of its brothy main attraction—an enormous cast-iron vessel yields a pan-fried soup dumpling known as sheng jian bao, a rowdy, textural variation of delicate Shanghainese xiao long bao.
 It’s the drinking food of your night market dreams, though the counter’s limited hours mean you’ll probably have them sober.

-When Neon Taco departed from Rachel Marshall’s divey Nacho Borracho, chef Ricardo Valdes filled the late-night menu void with his own Mexican food, which stands up to ginger-strong moscow mules and potent pineapple margaritas.
+Across town at his Ballard restaurant Raiz, chef Ricardo Valdes slings family meals for takeout.
+Here at his counter isn't slinging family meals at Raiz in Ballard, he's filled the late-night menu void with his own Mexican food, which stands up to ginger-strong moscow mules and potent pineapple margaritas.
 Valdes, who formerly held down the kitchen at the London Plane, hand grinds masa for his blue corn tortilla—easily the best thing about any of the taco offerings—on which you might find flavorful chicken tinga and shredded brisket with pickled fennel.